neos/neos-development-collection/Neos.Fusion.Afx/README.md

 The package contains the following cli-commands.

 1. `./flow afx:show` - Show the afx detection and expansion to pure fusion, this is useful for learning and understanding.
-1. `./flow afx:eject` - Expand afx in fusion code to pure fusion, this is usefull before removing the afx package.
+2. `./flow afx:eject` - Expand afx in fusion code to pure fusion, this is usefull before removing the afx package.

 ## AFX Language Rules

 All whitepaces around the outer elements are ignored.
+Whitepaces that are connected to a newline are considered irrelevant and are ignored.

 ### HTML-Tags (Tags without Namespace)

 HTML-Tags are converted to `Neos.Fusion:Tag` Objects.
-All attributes except `content` are rendered as attributes and the content/children are directly rendered as property names.
+All attributes except `content` are rendered as attributes and the content/children are directly rendered as property-names.
 All other attributes are rendered as tag-attributes.

 The following html:
 ```